MaximumADHD/sm64-roblox/README.md

 This version will gradually get the extras when I have the time for it, since I added them without a repo and just in studio (sorry).

+Beware when trying to use this, it might not work because I probably forgot to add an action or something...

 **This includes:**
  - Damage knockback actions
  - Quicksand actions